 - Severe Economic Hardship

-There are a limited number of on-campus employment opportunities for students attending the Minneapolis or Winona campuses and at the Apple Valley and Oakdale centers.
-There are no on-campus employment opportunities at the Rochester Center.
+There are a limited number of on-campus employment opportunities for students attending the Twin Cities or Winona campuses.
+There are no on-campus employment opportunities at the Rochester Campus.

 CPT is temporary employment authorization directly related to your field of study.
 CPT may be part time (20 hours per week or less) or full time (more than 20 hours per week).